jayjmanley/SimpleBlogPHP/README.md

 # Simple Blog

 A lightweight, minimalist blogging platform built in PHP and MySQL.
+Uses Docker for local development.

 ## Description